Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Simulation study on finite-sample consequences of asymptotic collinearity

-We illustrate the consequences of Theorems~\ref{thm:indepcov:blowup} and~\ref{thm:rdpg} via simulation.
-Our simulations demonstrate that, even though our results are asymptotic, estimators are negatively affected by the near-perfect multicolinearity in finite samples.
-This is the case even though all the conditions of Proposition~\ref{prop:bramoulle2009} are satisfied, such that $\alpha, \beta, \delta$ and $\gamma$ are identified for finite $n$.
+We illustrate the consequences of Theorems~\ref{lem:indepcov:nonid},~\ref{thm:LIM:minimax}~and~\ref{thm:rdpg} via simulation.
+Our simulations demonstrate that, even though our results are asymptotic, estimators are negatively affected by multicollinearity in finite samples.
+This is the case even though all the conditions of Proposition~\ref{prop:martellioso2022} are satisfied such that $\alpha, \beta, \delta$ and $\gamma$ are identified for finite $n$.

-All networks in our simulations below are generated from a Poisson degree-corrected stochastic blockmodel with $n$ nodes and four equally probably blocks (see Example~\ref{ex:sbm} above).
-The edge formation matrix $B \in [0,1]^{4 \times 4}$ is set to
+All networks in our simulations below are generated from a Poisson degree-corrected stochastic blockmodel (Definition~\ref{def:sbm}) with $n$ nodes and four equally probable blocks.
+The edge formation matrix $\B \in [0,1]^{4 \times 4}$ is taken to be

-and the sparsity parameter $\rho$ is set so that the expected mean degree of the network is $2 n^{0.7}$.
-Degree-correction parameters $\theta_1, \theta_2,\dots, \theta_n$ are sampled independently from a continuous uniform distribution supported on the interval $[1, 2]$.
-Networks sampled from this model will have three distinct eigenvalues with high probability, and thus satisfy the conditions of Proposition \ref{prop:bramoulle2009}.
+and the sparsity parameter $\rho_n$ is set so that the expected mean degree of the network is $2 n^{0.7}$.
+At this density level, Theorem~\ref{thm:LIM:minimax} states that no consistent estimators of $\alpha, \beta$ and $\delta$ exist, if nodal covariates $T_i$ are independent on the network structure.
+Degree-correction parameters $\xi_1, \xi_2,\dots, \xi_n$ are sampled independently from a continuous uniform distribution supported on the interval $[1, 2]$.
+All parameters in the simulation models are identified.

 We consider three distinct generative models for nodal outcomes $Y_1,Y_2,\dots, Y_n$.
 In the \emph{Bernoulli} model, there is a single nodal covariate $T_i \sim \Bern(0.5)$ sampled independently for all nodes, and independently of the network.
 The regression model is then